pragmaticivan/gosocketio/README.md

 You probably want to use a `select` receiving a second channel, such as context.Done() to avoid program loop, leak memory, or both in case of failure on all non-trivial programs.

-This is not necessarily on the default namespace, which is automatically ready.
+The default namespace is automatically ready after establishing the socket.io session.

 ## Connecting to a socket.io server with a custom namespace
 You can connect to a namespace and start emitting messages to it with: